kkevin821/hongxiong.github.io/_pages/cv.md

 Research Experience
 ======
-* 09/2023 - Presnet: Research Assistant
+* 09/2023 - Present: Research Assistant
   * Dana-Farber Cancer Institute, Harvard Medical School, Boston, Massachusetts, United States
   * Duties included:
     * Conducted simulation experiments on cluster to evaluate the performances under different confounder adjustment methods for Average Hazard with Survival Weight (AH-SW) in survival analysis, which is an innovative summary metric with the potential to significantly improve the interpretation of the magnitude of treatment effect on time-to-event outcomes.
     * Derived the analytical variance of difference and ratio in AH-SW adjusted by Inverse Propensity Weighted Estimator (IPTW) and Augmented Inverse Propensity Weighted Estimator (AIPTW).
   * Supervisor: Dr. Hajime Uno, Harvard University

 * 07/2023 - 12/2023: Research Trainee